UCSB Academic Senate

 The bio-bibliography is the document of record.
 All items discussed in the candidate’s self-assessment, the departmental letter and the dean’s letter should appear in the bio-bibliography.
 CAP can only credit items that are appropriately included in the bio-bibliography.

-An accelerated action is one that exceeds a normative advance (usually understood as a one-step advancement without additional off-scale supplement) in an on-time review (i.e. after 2, 3, or 4 years, depending on rank).
-Three specific forms of acceleration may occur.
+An accelerated action is one that exceeds a normative advance (understood as a one-step advancement without additional off-scale supplement) in an on-time review (i.e. after 2, 3, or 4 years, depending on rank).
+Three types of acceleration may be awarded, either on their own or in some combination.

 The first is an off-cycle review: one that is put forward before the normal time at step has been completed.
-According to RB 1-4.III, "Early advancements abbreviating normative time of review are only permitted at the rank of Assistant Professor/LPSOE in cases of promotion … as well as at the special steps of Assistant Professor/LPSOE V and Association Professor/LSOE IV."
-Although this type of acceleration is currently allowed by policy, CAP takes cognizance of the fact that when the review period is shorter than usual, the amount of teaching and service is likely to be quantitatively and temporally less.
-It may be in the candidate's own interest to wait for a regular review.
+According to RB 1-4.III, “Early advancements abbreviating normative time of review are only permitted at the rank of Assistant Professor/Assistant Teaching Professor in cases of promotion (see RB I-36 for guidance on expectations for acceleration) or in cases of lateral promotion from the overlapping steps of Assistant Professor/Assistant Teaching Professor V and VI, and Associate Professor/Associate Teaching Professor IV and V (see RB I-37 for important parameters governing advancement at the overlapping steps).”
+Although this type of acceleration is currently allowed by policy, CAP takes cognizance of the fact that when the review period is shorter than usual, the amount of teaching and mentoring and service is likely to be quantitatively and temporally less.
+It may be in the candidate’s own interest to wait for a regular review.
 For any proposed off-cycle review, departments should make very clear the special justification for such an action.

-The second type of acceleration comes at the time of a normally-scheduled review and involves "skipping" one or more steps.
-Accelerations of this type must be supported by superlative teaching, professional activities, and/or service, and in the professorial series typically requires extraordinary research productivity.
+The second type of acceleration comes at the time of a normally-scheduled review and involves “skipping” one or more steps.
+Accelerations of this type must be supported by superlative performance in all areas alongside extraordinary research productivity in the Professor series and extraordinary teaching in the Teaching Professor series.

-The third type involves advancement to the next normal step at the time of a normally-scheduled review, but with an increase in off-scale supplement.
-Accelerations of this type must also be supported by specific superlative accomplishments in two or more of the areas under review, with the exception that an acceleration can result from superlative achievements in research/creative activities alone for the professorial series and for teaching/mentoring in the LSOE series.
+The third type involves advancement to the next normal step at the time of a normally-scheduled review, but with an increase in off-scale supplement, typically limited to ½ step (see Red Binder I-36).
+Accelerations of this type must also be supported with evidence of specific extraordinary accomplishments aligned with RB I-36 criteria for acceleration, and with no deficiencies in the record.

 This varies with the type of personnel action.
-At the time of a career review – promotion to Associate and Full Professor or Lecturer/Sr. Lecturer SOE, and advancement to Step VI and Above Scale – CAP evaluates the candidate’s full academic career.
-For advancement to the "special" or "overlapping" steps, CAP may consider "evidence of work that is likely to lead to promotion in the near future when completed" (RB I-37).
-For "formal appraisals" CAP may make "preliminary assessments of the prospects of candidates for eventual promotion to tenure rank" (AMP 220-83).
+At the time of a career review – promotion to Associate and Full Professor/Teaching Professor, and advancement to Step VI and Above Scale – CAP evaluates the candidate’s full academic career.
+For “formal appraisals,” CAP may make “preliminary assessments of the prospects of candidates for eventual promotion to tenure rank” (AMP 220-83) based on previous work or work in progress.
 For all other advancements, CAP focuses on work accomplished and recognition received during the review period.
 However, CAP may take into consideration preceding personnel actions in order to identify recurring issues or provide context for apparent weaknesses that may arise in a single review period.

 Information for Departments